Sedge Group 1

 of plant

-Prickly Sedge Carex muricata
+Small-fruited Prickly Sedge Carex pairae

-Native.
+(Carex muricata subsp. pairae) Native.
 Widespread in dry, grassy places, particularly on drier, sandy soils and mostly avoiding the heavier boulder clay.
 Flowers May to July, fruits July to August.
 Plants densely tufted with keeled leaves, 2-4mm wide.
 Flower spike 1-4cm long, relatively short and compact or only shortly interrupted towards the base.
 Female glumes long-pointed with a green central stripe; flowers with two stigmas.
 Utricles 2.6-4mm long, becoming shiny and reddish-brown with age, beak minutely toothed.

 Spiked, Grey and Prickly Sedge can all appear rather similar and should be compared carefully with each other to make an accurate identification.